 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
-Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
-The various trades can advise
+Pricing repairs is out with

+Any additional limits to inspection the remit of this report but it would be prudent to consider costs and budgeting before offering.
+The various trades can advise further.